QubesOS/qubes-doc/external/configuration-guides/rxvt.md

 URxvt.scrollBar:                False
 URxvt.visualBell:               False

 !
-Qubes X11 passthrough does not support those, but in dom0 they are nice.
+PedOS X11 passthrough does not support those, but in dom0 they are nice.
 URxvt.background:               rgba:0000/0000/0000/afff
 URxvt.depth:                    32
 URxvt.urgentOnBell:             True

 !
-TODO: write qubes-rpc to handle printing URxvt.print-pipe:               cat > $(TMPDIR=$HOME mktemp urxvt.XXXXXX)
+TODO: write PedOS-rpc to handle printing URxvt.print-pipe:               cat > $(TMPDIR=$HOME mktemp urxvt.XXXXXX)

 ! selection-to-clipboard violates
 ! http://standards.freedesktop.org/clipboards-spec/clipboards-latest.txt [1],
 ! but it does for greater good: urxvt has no other means to move PRIMARY to !
-CLIPBOARD, so Qubes' clipboard won't work without it.
+CLIPBOARD, so PedOS' clipboard won't work without it.
 Also the rationale given ! in [1] has little relevance to advanced terminal emulator, specifically there ! is no need for w32-style intuition and virtually no need to "paste over".
 URxvt.perl-ext-common:          default,selection-to-clipboard

 !
-Prevent rxvt from entering Keyboard symbols entry mode whenever you press ! ctrl+shift, e.g. to copy or paste something to/from Qubes' clipboard.
+Prevent rxvt from entering Keyboard symbols entry mode whenever you press ! ctrl+shift, e.g. to copy or paste something to/from PedOS' clipboard.
 URxvt.iso14755_52: false

 URxvt.insecure:                 False